NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Material and methods

-Our pipeline (Fig. \ref{fig:pipeline}) learns from realistic simulations of the physical properties of the problems and complex realistic structures which are synthetically created from segmentation maps.
+Our pipeline (Fig. \ref{fig:pipeline}) learns from realistic simulations of the physical properties of the problem using complex realistic structures which are synthetically created from segmentation maps, see \ref{section_training_data}.
 The framework is composed of two deep learning architectures trained together in an end-to-end fashion for solving background field removal and dipole inversion.
-The model solving the background field removal is a standard fully convolutional U-Net \cite{DBLP:journals/corr/RonnebergerFB15}, whereas the dipole inversion is achieved by a Variational Network \cite{10.1007/978-3-319-66709-6_23,lai2020learned}.
+The model solving the background field removal is a standard U-Net \cite{DBLP:journals/corr/RonnebergerFB15}, whereas the dipole inversion is achieved by a Variational Network \cite{10.1007/978-3-319-66709-6_23,lai2020learned}.